XJINE/Unity_Texture2DArrayGenerator/README.md

 Pass the textures to CustomWindow and press the Generate button.
 Then, Texture2D asset will be generated in current ``Assets`` dir.

-If you succeed in generate, a popup will be shown in CustomWindow.
+When succeed in generate, a popup will be shown in CustomWindow.

-If you failed to generate, some error message will be shown in Console.
+When failed to generate, some error message will be shown in Console.

+If failed, edit ``Texture2DArrayGenerator`` code.
+Texure2DArray has lot of condition to generate it.